 Lastly, all i8 models, regardless of World (trim) get the same plug-in hybrid setup, which includes a 231-horsepower, 236 pound-feet of torque 1.5-liter three-cylinder turbocharged engine placed at the rear, and a 98 kW (131 horsepower) electric motor up front.
 Also on board is a 7.1 kWh lithium-ion battery pack.

-Few cars generate the type of buzz as the BMW i8 and we’re extremely excited to welcome the German automaker’s latest model when it launches on August 17.
+Few cars generate the type of buzz as the BMW i8 and we’re extremely excited to welcome the German automaker’s latest model.

 For more information on the i8 or any other exciting BMW model, be sure to contact us or stop by our dealership today.